 2 Deal with Reflections

-Relections fight the direct sound and smear detail.
-The first reflections come from the side walls, floor or ceiling and are the ones you want to want to focus on.
+Reflections fight the direct sound and smear detail.
+The first reflections come from the sidewalls, floor or ceiling, and are the ones you want to want to focus on.
 Here are the acoustic treatments we offer.
-Their added advantage is a reduction in ambient noise (like traffic noise) and improvement in dialog (Restaurants take note)
+Their added advantage is a reduction in ambient noise (like traffic noise) and improvement in dialog (Restaurants take note) watch the video

 3 Speaker Supports

 Everytime your speaker cone shoots forward the box recoils (like a firearm).
 Deep bass suffers the most, and cabinet vibrations create a boxiness.
 Proper supports come in the form of speaker stands or anti resonance footers.

 If your turntable is out of adjustment, or the cartridge not properly aligned, you could be losing out on the best definition.
 Book an appointment for a complimentary check-up - we will do a speed check and cartidge alignment while you wait.

 5 Service your Electronics